jdunkerley/jdunkerley/enso-getting-started/post.md

 ![Filter Dropdown](filter-dropdown.png)

 The filter node now needs a value for the right side of the equals condition.
 For this case, the goal is to filter when equal to `Furniture`.
 There are two ways to do this - edit the node and type value (I will cover this in another post) or add a new node providing a constant value of `Furniture`.
 To create this new node, click the `+` icon in the bottom left of the IDE.
 A new node is added, and the component browser is opened.
-In this case, type `"Furniture"` (please note including the quotation marks) and press return.
+In this case, type `"Furniture"` (please make sure to include the quotation marks in this node) and press return.
 You can then drag from the bottom of this node and connect it to the `to` placeholder within the filter node.

 ![Furniture Node](constant-value.gif)